Blevy2/READ-PDB-blevy2-toy/README.md

 #Descriptions of new scripts

+run_sim has been edited to work for our purposes.
+This includes eliminating fishing and allowing for a sequence of move_cov matrices to be used

 init_movCov_Bens  (original, 2 and 3) each create temperature covariate matrices that extend longer than 1 year